mc36/freeRtr/readme.md

 you'll need an up to date debian sid with a jdk installed

 for natives, you'll need clang, dpdk, libpcap, libbpf, libxdp, liburing, libmnl and libcrypto

+for p4lang, you'll need p4c and bmv2

+for p4bf, you'll need the tofino sdk and a switch with the asic

 ## directory structure